WHAT YOU SHOULD KNOW:

 Addison disease is also called primary adrenal insufficiency.
 It is a condition where your adrenal glands do not make enough adrenal hormones.
 These hormones help your body deal with stress, keep blood pressure normal, and balance salt and fluids.
 They also control how your body uses sugars, fats, and proteins.
 Addison disease can lead to an adrenal crisis (Addisonian crisis) if your adrenal gland becomes badly damaged.
 This is life-threatening and needs immediate treatment.

 - Steroid medicine: Steroids are given to balance the steroid hormone levels your adrenal glands naturally make.
 You may need to take this medicine for the rest of your life.
 You may need to change how much medicine you take when you are ill or have increased stress.
-Do not stop taking this medicine without talking to your caregiver.
+Do not stop taking this medicine without talking to your healthcare provider.
 You can trigger an adrenal crisis if you stop taking steroids suddenly.
 You will need to keep extra medicine with you in case you have an adrenal crisis.
-Your caregiver will order medicine that can be given as a shot if you have a crisis.
-Ask your caregiver to show you and a friend or family member how to use this medicine.
+Your healthcare provider will order medicine that can be given as a shot if you have a crisis.
+Ask your healthcare provider to show you and a friend or family member how to use this medicine.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.